 “In some sense, if you don’t invest in basic innovative materials research, the technologies you might think are feasible may not happen at all,” Ravichandran said.
 “You need to be able to have a large database of materials and know how to prepare them for use in any technology, whether the technology is relevant today or becomes so in the future.”

-Ravichandran’s group’s paper on this subject, Bandgap Control via Structural and Chemical Tuning of Transition Metal Perovskite Chalcogenides, was recently published in Advanced Materials.
-The team collaborated with USC Viterbi Assistant Professor Rehan Kapadia’s research group and a research team led by David Singh at the University of Missouri.
+Ravichandran’s group’s paper on the subject was published in Advanced Materials.
+The team collaborated with USC Viterbi Assistant Professor Rehan Kapadia’s research group and a University of Missouri research team led by David Singh.